lutzapps/flash-attn-triton/README.md

 # Flash Attention Triton

-This repository provides a Triton-based implementation of the Flash Attention algorithm with a Flash Attention 2 compatible API.
+This repository provides a wrapper for the Triton implementation of the Flash Attention algorithm with a Flash Attention 2 compatible API.
 It allows for a drop-in replacement of the original Flash Attention 2 package for supported functionality.
+This package provides support for Turing (eg. 2080 Ti, T4) and Volta (V100) GPUs not supported by the original FA2 CUDA package.

 ## Installation